 Former Dragon swimmer Megan Sanford will be working with Dragon summer camps for the fifth year.
 Sanford spent last summer coaching at the University of Texas Longhorn Swim Camp.
 Sanford just completed her first year as a member of the Minnesota State University Moorhead swimming and diving coach staff.

-Diiro is the Dragons' lead recruiter and helps coach both the IM and sprint groups.
+Sanford is the Dragons' lead recruiter and helps coach both the IM and sprint groups.
 She is also the Dragon Swim School Co-Assistant Director.

-Assistant Swimming and Diving Coach
+Annika Bordak - Assistant Swimming Coach

-Kiersten Cooley is in her first season as an assistant coach on the Minnesota State University Moorhead women's swimming and diving staff.
+Annika Bordak will be assisting with Dragon Swimming Camps for her third year and she just completed her first season as an assistant coach on the Minnesota State University Moorhead women's swimming and diving staff.

 Bordak was a four-year collegiate swimmer at MSU Moorhead and she would be characterized as a true utility swimmer as she swam and excelled at nearly all events.
 Bordak still holds school records for the 200 freestyle and as the anchor on the 400 medley relay.
 Bordak is fifth all-time in points scored at MSUM at 1,492.50.

 Bordak is a native of Buffalo, MN where she swam for Buffalo High School and the Wright County Wave swim club.

 Bordak is known for her attention to technique details and would always talk to her opponents after close races to find out what they work on to improve themselves.
 She is also an assistant coach with Red Dragon Swimming Club.